starhound/ultra-jupyter/README.md

 ```

 Leave out the volume if you have no existing notebooks to bring in.

 ## Contributing

 See your favorite kernel missing?
 Please reach out, or submit a PR!

-To add a language and kernel, you will beed to modify and build the Dockerfile in the user-notebook directory.
+To add a language and kernel, you will need to modify and build the Dockerfile in the user-notebook directory.
 This image takes a very long time to build, but caching makes it faster.
 Happy to take any advice on how to improve the build process.

 ## TODO